rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 		  DocumentRoot /var/www/vhosts/vh2
 		</VirtualHost>

-2. Running "httpd &ndash;S", we see an error stating "<VirtualHost> directive requires additional arguments"
+2. Running "httpd -S", we see an error stating "<VirtualHost> directive requires additional arguments"

         Syntax error on line 8 of /etc/httpd/conf/custom/virtualhost.conf:
 		<VirtualHost> directive requires additional arguments

   This means that the virtual host's VirtualHost directive is missing a vital element.
 The VirtualHost is the first line of any individual virtual host configuration.
 In this case, it is on the 8th line of the configuration file /etc/httpd/conf/custom/virtualhost.conf.

   Let's review the Apache configuration that produced this above error:

         NameVirtualHost \*:80